rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 | Snowflake-connectivity log events | ~11,000 |
 | Enrollment API log events | ~8,000 |

-These are operational log lines, not 1:1 SQL statement counts — a single API request may produce multiple log lines.
-The volumes confirm this is driven by enterprise admins using the Admin Portal (page loads, pagination, CSV exports) and any API integrations polling on a schedule.
-The planned caching layer (`ENT0-9531`) will eliminate duplicate Snowflake queries within each ~daily refresh window, substantially reducing these numbers.
+These are operational log lines, not 1:1 SQL statement counts — a single API request may produce multiple connection and query log entries.
+Even so, they are directionally useful: the traffic profile is consistent with interactive Admin Portal usage (page loads, pagination, CSV exports) plus any downstream polling integrations.
+The planned caching layer ([ENT0-9531](https://2u-internal.atlassian.net/browse/ENT0-9531)) should materially reduce repeat reads inside the same refresh window without changing the underlying data contract.
+Implementation of that query-reduction work will be tracked in [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788).

 ---